-Figure 1, Google Earth Map indicating the region with three alternative transmission line routes.
+Figure 1, Google Earth Map indicating the region with three alternative transmission line routes and the variation referred to as Deviation 3A.

 The alternative routes had been defined in a communication dated 2 June 2016, since revised (18 July 2017) and presented in Figure 1, It is noted that Corridor 3A was suggested by landowners affected by Route 3, which they oppose.